-2. In the Enrollment step of the dialog:

-- a.
-For Server Name, enter the server FQDN of the HSM. - b.
+- 2. In the Enrollment step of the dialog: - a.
+For Server Name, enter the server FQDN for the HSM (if defined) or the ESN of the HSM. - b.
 For Server IP, enter the IP address of the HSM. - c.
 For ESN, enter the ESN of the HSM. - d.
 For Port, enter the required port.
 The default is 9004. - e.
 For Key Hash, enter the key hash of the HSM. - f.
 Select Enroll and Continue.

-3. In the Security World step of the dialog:

-- a.
-Select Load File.

-- b.
-Browse to the zipped file that you received from the HSM administrator in Add one or more KeyControl nodes to the HSM.
+- 3. In the Security World step of the dialog: - a.
+Select Load File. - b.
+Browse to the zipped file that you received from the HSM administrator in Add one or more KeyControl nodes to the HSM. - c.

-- c.
 Select Upload and Continue.

 - 4. In the Softcard step of the dialog: - a.
 For Softcard Label, enter a unique name.
-This value is user-defined. - b.
+This value is user-defined.

+- b.
 For Softcard Password, enter a password.
 This value is user-defined. - c.
 For Confirm Softcard Password, re-enter the password.
 For example:

 - d.
 Keep a record of the Softcard label and password.
 These will be needed during a Master Key Recovery (MKR).
 If Root-of-Trust is enabled for the HSM using Password mode, the password is also needed to boot KeyControl. - e.
-Select Complete Setup.
+If using a FIPS Level 3 world file, the OCS card must be inserted in the HSM for the setup to complete sucessfully.
+If not inserted, you will get an error message at this stage.
+For example: